-Beginning in September 2008, each teacher shall contribute toward the premium for his/her health insurance coverage.
+During the 2010-11 school year, each teacher shall contribute toward the premium for his/her health insurance coverage.
 The amount to be contributed shall be one-half (1⁄2) of any premium increase which exceeds 5% of the previous year's premium.
-For the 2008-09 school year, said premium shall be six dollars and twenty-nine cents (\$6.29) per month.
 The monthly payment shall be made through payroll deduction and shall be deducted from the second paycheck of each month.
-Any teacher selecting 21 pays in accordance with Article 4 Section F of this Agreement shall have an additional \$12.58 deducted from his/her first paycheck in June.